May 07, 2019

 - Address the opportunities identified

-Additionally, ensure your organization has a backup and disaster recovery solution (BDR).
+Additionally, ensure your organisation has a backup and disaster recovery solution (BDR).
 BDRs can take snapshots of your data, multiple times a day, so you can eliminate downtime and promote business continuity as your information can be reverted back prior to data loss in a matter of seconds.